Is your spending killing your happiness? How your personal core values are a key part of your financial plan.

 Yes, we just met, but let’s do this together.

 Ask yourself “What really makes me happy?
 Let’s get to the root of what is really important to you.
 Some of you may say good Health, strong Marriage, a loving Family, or a strong Spiritual self.
 These are all great values to live your life by.
-There are over 200 values to choose from, so if the ones above don’t resonate with you click below for the workbook that will guide you through which values speak to you.
+There are over 200 values to choose from, so if the ones above don’t resonate with you click below for the workbook that will guide you through the most popular values, and you can create goals around the ones you choose.

 So if you have your workbook then great, lets do this!
 Sit for a minute and think about what makes you truly happy.
 Not your TV, or your new Athleta Hoody.
 This should be the heavy stuff, the big picture stuff.
 If all you can truly think about is your TV let’s dig deep into that.
 What do you love about your TV?
 Is it so great or different from other TV’s?
 Or is it that you sit with your husband and couch cuddle watching old seasons of Survivor?
 Here we are, you’ve arrived!
 It’s the quality time and connection you get to have with your hubs.
 Or to phrase it a different way, it is a strong Marriage.
 Or if you’re solo, maybe it’s the relaxation and self-care piece that is really hitting it here.